Hippie Hippie Shake: Reactions

-The people depicted in the film have had a range of reactions to the film.
+The people depicted in the film have had a range of reactions to it.

 In July 2007, in a piece for The Guardian, feminist author Germaine Greer vehemently expressed her displeasure at being depicted, writing, "You used to have to die before assorted hacks started munching your remains and modelling a new version of you out of their own excreta."
 Greer refused to be involved with the film, just as she declined to read Neville's memoir before it was published (he had offered to change anything she found offensive).
 She did not want to meet with Emma Booth, who portrays her in the film, and concluded her article with her only advice for the actress: "Get an honest job."
 Booth had just told The Brisbane Times: "It's going to be a bit scary playing her.
 Germaine is this ballsy lady.
 I am sure she is going to hate me."

 In contrast to Greer, Louise Ferrier met with director Kidron to discuss the film at length, and expressed the opinion that Kidron was "certainly working to make it authentic."
 Ferrier said she was unfamiliar with the work of Sienna Miller, the actress portraying her.

 Publisher Felix Dennis was also more cooperative, and agreed to meet up with Chris O'Dowd, the actor who portrays him in the film.
 "He was an incredibly charismatic man", O'Dowd stated.